xeldawe/y-webapp/README.md

 - Redis: Available on port 6379.
 - Java Async Servlet Swagger UI: Available at 8080/swagger-ui/index.html.

 Follow these steps to get your environment up and running.
-If you encounter any issues or need further assistance, feel free to ask!